iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 * 1e9dba5 removes more duplicate content.
 * e52908b deprecates asg_scheduled_actions in favor of asg_scaling_processes.
 * d300d20 documents deprecation as a feature of version 1.3.0.
-* c995826 replaces aws_scheduled_actions with asg_scaling_processes in the hook docs examples and deletes the asg_scheduled_actions implementation and tests.
+* c995826 replaces asg_scheduled_actions with asg_scaling_processes in the hook docs examples and deletes the asg_scheduled_actions implementation and tests.
-* ec06452 introduces a entry point concept called `sceptre.hooks` and requires that hooks be installed as Python packages.
+* ec06452 introduces a entry point concept called `sceptre.hooks` and requires that users create a Python package to add a hook.
 This is more complicated than it used to be, when it would just read hooks from the `project/hooks/myhook.py`.
 That's how I want it to work!
 * ec06452 changes the entry_points setting in setup.py to add a mapping for the built-in hooks asg_scaling_processes and cmd.
 It maps the asg_scaling_processes hook to the deleted name asg_scheduled_actions!
 * ec06452 in tests/test_config.py asserts that "!asg_scheduled_actions" is in ` yaml.SafeLoader.yaml_constructors`.
 * a48eb61 refactors the asg_scaling_processes hook and deletes tests_test_config.py that asserted the YAML local tags.